EU migration talks hit Italian rock

 Some EU leaders are irked by Seehofer's threat to push back asylum seekers unilaterally.

-"I hope we will be constructive today, a party from Bavaria cannot decide about the way Europe functions," Xavier Bettel, Luxembourg's premier said arriving to the summit.
+"I hope we will be constructive today, a party from Bavaria cannot decide about the way Europe functions," Bettel said.

 European Council president Donald Tusk, the summit chair, had called ahead the meeting on leaders to focus on the so-called 'external dimension' of the management of migration - especially by agreeing on the principle of "disembarkation platforms" outside Europe and more help to countries where migrants come from.